macnick/100-days-of-code/log.md

 ## Day 67: December 24, 2019

-**Today's Progress**: #R7D67 Still working on understanding the solution of subarrays problem.
-Practiced JS @ Codewars "Sort - one, three, two" #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode
+**Today's Progress**: #R7D67 Still working on understanding the DP solution of subarrays problem. 🙄🤓 Interesting kata in Codewars "Sort - one, three, two" sort numbers by how they are pronounced in English. #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode

 **Thoughts:** Rank 448 @ Codewars, 40000 @ Hackerrank 82064 @ Leetcode - 8 hour of study.
 Goals: 1.
 Finish the Microverse curicullum